the-crypt-keeper/LLooM/README.md

 # The LLooM

-Leverage raw LLM logits to weave the threads propability a few tokens at a time.
+Leverage raw LLM logits to weave the threads probability a few tokens at a time.

-The problem with straight greedy decoding is that due to the self-recursive nature of LLMs, if there's a high-propability token hidden behind a low-probability one then greedy wont find it.
+The problem with straight greedy decoding is that due to the self-recursive nature of LLMs, if there's a high-probability token hidden behind a low-probability one then greedy wont find it.

 Conceptually this idea is similar to beamsearching, tracking multiple candidates at once, but with a human in the loop and unlimited beams.